You can export a folder to an archive format and later re-import it into a different project/context.

 - External schema definitions: External schemas defined via the Schema Browser.

-- Experiments and runs: Check to include assay data.
+- Experiments and runs: Check to include experiment data including samples and assay designs and data.
 The current state of the result data is exported.
-Both the XAR file (= the Assay Design) and the assay result data itself is exported (as TSV files).
+Both the XAR file (= the Assay Design) and the assay result data itself are exported (as TSV files).
 Configured assay QC states are exported, but assignments of QC states to assay runs are not included.

 - ETL Definitions (Premium feature): Extract-transform-load definitions.